LeoDog896/svelte-mathquill/README.md

 MathQuill is legacy, so using it can be tricky -- by wrapping around the CDN scripts, we can make it easier to use.

-Add this to your `__layout.svelte` or any wrapper file where you use MathQuill:
+Add this to your `+layout.svelte` or any wrapper file where you use MathQuill:

 ```html
 <script>